 'The set is well respected in the area of police discipline and misconduct and associated matters' Chambers UK 2016

 'First-class advice and advocacy across a variety of areas' Chambers UK 2017

-A team that brings a vast and varied skillset as recognised experts in numerous and related fields; their advisory and advocacy skills are highly regarded in this area.
+A team that brings a vast and varied skill set.
+Recognised experts in numerous related fields; their advisory and advocacy skills are highly regarded in this area.

-QEB Hollis Whiteman brings huge experience from working in cases involving the police, the military and in medical regulation and other relevant areas, to ensure a sensitive and skilled handling of all aspects of the inquest process.
-We offer advice and first class advocacy at every stage, representing bereaved families and other interested parties such as corporations and authorities, employees and professional individuals.
+QEB Hollis Whiteman brings huge experience from working in cases involving the Police, the Military, in Medical Regulation and other relevant areas, to ensure a sensitive and skilled handling of all aspects of the inquest process.
+We offer advice and first-class advocacy at every stage, representing bereaved families and other interested parties such as corporations and authorities, employees and professional individuals.
 The experienced team offers representation at all levels of seniority.

-QEB Hollis Whiteman have appeared in many recent and significant inquest hearings including those arising from: unlawful killings; work-place deaths; military deaths and incidents of “friendly-fire”; arson; police pursuits; and deaths in police custody.
+QEB Hollis Whiteman has appeared in many recent and significant inquest hearings including those arising from: unlawful killings; workplace deaths; military deaths and incidents of “friendly-fire”; arson; police pursuits; and deaths in police custody.